Raguram-N/Exam_Buddy_proposal/README.md

 ---

-# 📍 Current Stage

-* ⏳ Concept Validation - In Process
-* ⏳ RAG Pipeline - Not Yet started
-* ⏳ MVP - Not Yet started
-* ⏳ Voice AI Integration - Not Yet started
-* ⏳ Core System Development - Not Yet started
-* ⏳ Beta Testing With Students - Not Yet started
-* ⏳ Product Validation - Not Yet started

----

 # 🤝 We're Looking For

 We're building this in two stages — a lean core team to prove the concept, then a fuller team once we have traction and funding to scale.